hpcc-systems/Distributed-Deep-Learning/README.md

  * pandas
  * h5py

-A full list of python packages of the system the examples were tested on can be found in "python_modules.txt". [a link](python_modules.txt)
+A full list of python packages of the system the examples were tested on can be found in ["python_modules.txt"](python_modules.txt)http://martin.zinkevich.org/publications/nips2010.pdf